Conjugate Method Simplified: Exercise Rotation Guide

 The conjugate method operates on four key training days per week, each targeting different strength qualities:

-This structure allows you to train strength, speed, and technique simultaneously without overloading any single movement pattern.
+This structure lets you train strength, speed, and technique in parallel without overloading any single movement pattern.

 The Science Behind Exercise Rotation

-Your nervous system adapts to specific movement patterns within 2-3 weeks of consistent training.
-This adaptation, called accommodation, initially drives strength gains but eventually becomes a limiting factor.
+Your nervous system adapts to specific movement patterns within a few weeks of consistent training.
+This adaptation, often called accommodation, initially drives strength gains but eventually becomes a limiting factor.

-Exercise rotation in the conjugate method prevents this accommodation by:
+Exercise rotation in the conjugate method counters this by:

 Max Effort Days: Building Absolute Strength